Languages of Africa: Semantic

 Quite often, only one term is used for both animal and meat; the word nama or nyama for animal/meat is particularly widespread in otherwise widely divergent African languages.

 Demographics

-The following is a table displaying the number of speakers of given languages within Africa:
+The following is a table displaying the number of speakers of prominent languages within Africa:

 By region

 Below is a list of the major languages of Africa by region, family and total number of primary language speakers in millions.